 Though for the comfort of the padded seats, both are at the same level.
 Also, both chairs have one of the most adjustable armrests in the market.
 Though the Gesture seems to provide more liberty of movement, the Leap v2 is not far behind.

 Steel Case Leap V2 vs Herman Miller Embody

-Herman Miller and SteelCase are two of the leading ergonomic and highly adjustable office chairs.
-Though both chairs are highly customizable, I find the SteelCase Leap V2 more comfortable.
+Herman Miller and Steelcase are two of the leading ergonomic and highly adjustable office chairs.
+Though both chairs are highly customizable, the V2’s more comfortable.
 And you’d really feel that the V2 is one robust and highly durable chair.
 It’s a big one too.

 Even with the fabric and the cushioning, the V2 feels softer and more comfortable on the skin than the Embody.

-In terms of the design, I have to give it to Herman Miller Embody.
-The Leap can easily blend in a sea of regular office chairs.
+In terms of the design, Embody’s the winner.
+The Leap can easily blend in with a sea of regular office chairs.
 Is it a good thing or a bad thing?
 Well, that depends on what look you’re going for.

 But the hefty price tag makes up for the reclining ability of the Embody.
 You can rock it back and forth almost like a rocking chair.
 While the Leap V2 doesn’t allow you to even if the tension is set off.
 Therefore, both brands must’ve used different types of mechanisms.

 So both chairs are one of the premium ones.
 Choosing between the two would mean identifying your priorities.
 Do you want a more cushioned one or a reclining office chair?
 And of course, the budget is a big factor.

 Highly customizable but can be sweaty for some

 The Steelcase Leap V2 is highly customizable too.
 You can specify the specs that you need.
 It seems like you’re adding another upgrade to an already upgraded office chair.
 And this spell extreme comfort especially for those suffering from back pain.